KiandaBPM/KiandaBPM.github.io/sso-and-user-management.md

 Enabling Single-Sign-On allows the user to login via Single-Sign-On connector.
 This connector could be SharePoint, Office365 or anything else.
 To enable Single-Sign-On, please follow the below steps:

-1. Login to Kianda (the user most be of Admin role).
+1. Login to Kianda (the user must be of Admin role).

 2. Under the left navigation click on Administration => Subscription => Details.